evadamonte/Tidy-Data-Project-/README.md

-# Tidy Data Project - Olympics 2008 Medalists
+# TidyData Project - Olympics 2008 Medalists

 ## 📊 Project Overview
 This project focuses on applying **tidy data principles** to clean and transform an Olympic 2008 Medalists dataset.
 The goal is to reshape the data for analysis and visualization while following best practices for clean, reproducible data science workflows.